thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Thursday, 08 December 2022
+### Daily Rundown on Friday, 09 December 2022

-- The average temperature today is 2.62˚C;
+- The average temperature today is 3.08˚C;
-- With highs of 3.08˚C and lows of -2.22˚C.
+- With highs of 3.47˚C and lows of -2.21˚C.
 - You can expect broken clouds for the day.

 <!-- weather_marker ends -->